stanfordnlp/dspy/docs/docs/index.md

         dspy.configure(lm=lm)
         ```

+???
+"Calling the LM directly."

+     Idiomatic DSPy involves using modules, which we define below.
+But it's still easy to call your LM directly with a unified, clean API.
+Whatever `lm` you configured above, you can do the following.
+This helps you benefit from utilities like automatic caching.

+     ```python
+     lm("Say this is a test!", temperature=0.7)
+     lm(messages=[{"role": "user", "content": "Say this is a test!"}])
+     ```

 ## 1) **Modules** express portable, natural-language-typed behavior.

-Building high-quality AI systems requires iterating fast, as you decompose your problem into modular LM components.
-But it’s really hard to iterate when you have to tinker with each component's messy prompts or synthetic data _every time you change the model, the metrics, or parts of the pipeline_.
+Building high-quality AI systems requires iterating fast, as you break your problem down into modular LM components.
+But maintaining long prompts makes it really hard to iterate: you typically have to tinker with each component's messy prompts or synthetic data _every time you change the model, the metrics, or parts of the pipeline_ or when you just want to try a new technique.
 Having built more than a dozen state-of-the-art compound LM systems over the past five years, we learned this the hard way—and we built DSPy so you don't have to.

-DSPy shifts your focus from tinkering with prompts to programming modular AI systems.
-It does that by **raising the level of AI abstraction from brittle strings to structured, declarative, and natural-language-typed modules**.
+DSPy shifts your focus from tinkering with prompts to programming modular systems.
+It does that by **raising the level of abstraction from brittle strings to structured, declarative, and natural-language-typed modules**.
 For every module, you define a _signature_, a spec of input/output types and behavior, and you select an inference-time strategy.
 DSPy handles expanding your signatures into prompts and parsing your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.

 !!! info "Getting Started II: Build DSPy modules for various tasks"
     After you've configured your preferred LM above, you can try the examples below.
-Adjust the field names or types to explore.
-Naturally, the ability of each LM to correctly solve a given task varies.
-Each example sets up a DSPy module, like `dspy.Predict`, `dspy.ChainOfThought`, or `dspy.ReAct`.
+Adjust the field names or types to explore what tasks your LM can do well out of the box!
+Each tab below sets up a DSPy module, like `dspy.Predict`, `dspy.ChainOfThought`, or `dspy.ReAct`.
 The behavior of a module is defined by a _signature_.
 For example, `question -> answer: float` tells the module to take a question and to produce a `float` answer.

     === "Math"